pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 wherein the orders are all stitched together and the flux and wavelength arrays are flattened into just 1d vectors.
 This may not be desirable due to the difficulty in properly handling the very low SNR overlap regions of certain bands, particularly J band.
-The ``-m`` flag should be used to save the flux scaled and coadded order arrays in addition to the flattened 1d vectors.
-This way, the user can determine how they might want to handle any overlapping regions.
+The flux scaled and coadded order arrays are saved by default, in addition to the flattened 1d vectors.
+This way, the user can determine how they might want to handle any overlapping regions of the spectrum.

 .. note::